 1. Chalelarn Hotel

-This small hotel is close to the city centre.
-It's cool for one or two people but I wouldn't recommend it for kids.
-The rooms are average size but wonderfully decorated in authentic Thai style.
+The rooms are average in size but wonderfully decorated in authentic Thai style.
 There are rooftop views of the coast and city and a small pool on top of the hotel.

 The breakfast is average and the dining room small, but it's central, very clean and 5-minutes walk from the beach.
 It's pleasant and means you don't need transport into town.

->> Click here to view the Chalelarn
++ Click here to view the Chalelarn

 2. Sheraton Resort & Spa

-Simply amazing.
-If you want a real family treat that the kids will love, this is worth every penny.
-You can lie on a lounger and stare out to see, as the hotel backs onto a stretch of beach.
+You can lie on a lounger and stare out to sea, as the hotel backs onto a stretch of beach.

 The breakfast spread is to die for, and you can stuff some bits in your bag to cover lunch too.
-The swimming pool flows around the hotel and is accessible from all read-facing rooms.
-Spa treatments on site too, plus well worth the money.
-There have a great gym, and a kids clubs too.

->> Click here to view the Sheraton Hotel
++ Click here to view the Sheraton Hotel

 3. Asara Villa & Suite

-The Asara rivals the Sheraton.
-It's on the outskirts of town, though a little closer than the Sheraton.
-It too is on the beach, and also has a massive pool.
 There are three restaurants to choose from on-site, and a bunch of workshops you can do like yoga and cooking.
-Massage treatments and spa are also available.

-The rooms are bigger at Asara, but the pool and the breakfast at the Sheraton are epic.
-Both offer a mini-van into town and back in the evening.
+The rooms are bigger at the Asara, but the pool and the breakfast at the Sheraton are epic.

->> Click here to view the Asara Hotel
++ Click here to view the Asara Hotel

-Hua Hin, in Conclusion
+Hua Hin, in Summary

 My advice: Treat yourself to a top hotel with great facilities, chill all day and take the free shuttle into town and back in the evening.